alkampfergit/personal-blog/codewrecks/content/post/old/2010/02/writing-a-custom-activity-for-tfs-2010-build-workflow.md

 [![Immagine2](https://www.codewrecks.com/blog/wp-content/uploads/2010/02/Immagine2_thumb.png "Immagine2")](https://www.codewrecks.com/blog/wp-content/uploads/2010/02/Immagine2.png)

 With this approach, you can use default value for arguments, and you can specify the exact type for arguments, so the workflow can do type checking against the input arguments.
-Iâ€™ve inserted all the input parameters I need: database name, server name, dbProjectname etc etc. Inside the Activity I simply drop a sequence and inside the sequence all the actions needed to deploy the database.
+I've inserted all the input parameters I need: database name, server name, dbProjectname etc etc. Inside the Activity I simply drop a sequence and inside the sequence all the actions needed to deploy the database.
 The exact technique is described in my old post, the only remarkable difference is logging, because now I can directly drop a WriteBuildMessage activity inside the sequence to log messages.
 Here is the final activity

 [![Immagine3](https://www.codewrecks.com/blog/wp-content/uploads/2010/02/Immagine3_thumb.png "Immagine3")](https://www.codewrecks.com/blog/wp-content/uploads/2010/02/Immagine3.png)